01 of 09

 Kidspace Children's Museum, Pasadena

-The kids can play in the garden, play in the water, learn a little science in the physics forest or stretch their creativity in the Imagination Workshop.
+The kids can play in the garden, play in the water, learn a little science in the physics forest, or stretch their creativity in the Imagination Workshop.
 It's designed for children ages 1 to 10.
-Details are at the Kidspace Museum website.

 Natural History Museum of Los Angeles

 The name sounds stuffy, but don't get hung up on that.
-This is the place to go if your kids are hooked on dinosaur, with more than 300 real fossils and 20 complete dinosaurs and ancient sea creatures.
+The Natural History Museum is the place to go if your kids are hooked on dinosaurs, with more than 300 real fossils and 20 complete dinosaurs and ancient sea creatures.
 They also have pavilions full of spiders and butterflies—plus a whole host of other exhibits.
-Get hours and more information at their website.

 California Science Center